Why is planting a wide selection of diverse trees in your landscapes important? Let’s look at a little past history to delve into this question.

-Decades ago many of our cities streets were planted with American elms.
-They were easily grown, tough and well adapted to growing in urban environments.
+Decades ago many of our city streets were planted with American elms.
+They were easily grown, tough, and well adapted to growing in urban environments.
 They were also beautiful and created wonderful canopies that arched over streets, and shaded our homes.
 Many elms were planted.
 Some streets were lined exclusively with American elms.
 Dutch elm disease (a fungal pathogen) arrived in the U.S. in 1928 and spread from east to west devastating our elm population.
 Many communities lost a vast majority of their tree cover.
 Relatively few American elms remain today.

 Following the loss of the elms, other trees were planted as replacements.
-Unfortunately we did not fully learn our lesson in the importance of diversity.
+Unfortunately, we did not fully learn our lesson in the importance of diversity.
 A large number of ash trees were planted to replace the lost elms.
-Ash trees were relatively cheap, very adaptable and fast growing.
-Municipal foresters, landscape architects and nurseryman promoted the use of ash, it was an easy solution.
+Ash trees were relatively cheap, very adaptable, and fast-growing.
+Municipal foresters, landscape architects, and nurseryman promoted the use of ash, it was an easy solution.

-- Native Oaks – many different species
+- Native Oaks – many diverse tree species

-- Kentucky Coffeetree – rare native tree
+- Kentucky Coffeetree – a rare native tree

 - Hackberry – adaptable

-- Ginkgo – choice, pest free
+- Ginkgo – choice, pest-free

-- Hickory – Shagbark and Bitternut
+- Hickory – Shagbark, and Bitternut

 - Lindens – many varieties